Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Yeah.

-Walked in and said, all right, two, three, four.
+Walked in and said, all right, two, three, four,

-Walked them through it.
+walked him through it.

 And they went on to win national championships.

-They went to the nationals.
+They went to the national.

-They won the nationals.
+They won the national championships.

 Wow.